Sannah-Malindi/instagram_login_manual_tests/Bug-Report/TC_009_bug_report.md

 ## 9. Priority
 Medium
-(Should be corrected for a better user experience, but not urgent.)
+(Should be corrected for better user experience)

 ## 10. Attachments
 - Screenshot of the error message
 - Screenshot of Jira bug entry
-(Upload your screenshots into: `/Bug-Reports/Screenshots/`)

 ## 11. Linked Test Case
 **TC_009 – Empty username field and empty password field**